What to wear for your Cornwall newborn photoshoot

 In my humble experience…

 After photographing hundreds of newborn sessions across Cornwall, I've found that parents nearly always worry they're choosing the wrong clothes.
-In reality, connection matters far more than the perfect outfit.
+In reality, the moments and connection matters far more than the perfect outfit.
 Simple clothing simply helps keep the focus on those tiny fingers wrapped around yours.

 The biggest mistake I see people make is wearing something just because it’s beige or white, not because it looks or feels particularly attractive.